casper-ecosystem/signer/README.md

-# signer
+# Signer
-Browser plugin used to sign transations
+Browser plugin used to sign transactions for CasperLabs.

 ## Architecture